DynamicBrainMind/CPM_CONN/README.md

 # CPM_CONN
-Connectome-based predictive modeling analysis with CONN toolbox outputs
+Connectome-based predictive modeling analysis with CONN toolbox outputs (or with functional connectomes created with any method)

 **Setup** (before using this code):

-1. Preprocess your dataset in Conn, including extraction of ROIs from an atlas file (see utils) selected as an "atlas file" within Conn
+1. (only if using CONN): Preprocess your dataset in Conn, including extraction of ROIs from an atlas file (see utils) selected as an "atlas file" within Conn
-2. Extract head motion as frame-wise displacement in Conn (Setup > Covariates 1st level > Covariate tools > Compute new/derived first-level covariates > Compute 'FD_jenkinson')
+2. (only if using CONN): Extract head motion as frame-wise displacement in Conn (Setup > Covariates 1st level > Covariate tools > Compute new/derived first-level covariates > Compute 'FD_jenkinson')
 3. In startup.m file, specify the parent directory of your dataset folders.
 Example (change to your specific directory): global globalDataDir;
    globalDataDir='/work/swglab/Aaron/data';
-4. Create a .mat cell array file with a list of subject names included in your Conn project
+4. Create a .mat cell array file with a list of subject names included in your project (as ordered in CONN if you're using it)
 5. Create a .mat file with a vector of behavioral scores for each subject

 **Functions:**